Tezumie/Image-to-Pixel/README.md

 - dither amount: the total dither steps, increasing this could make the dither look less intense.
 - dither style: select a dither style.
 - posterize: this will limit the amount of colors in the image prior to pixelating it, causing the image to have more contrast, set to 20 for maximum effect.
-- download image: this will download a true pixelated version of your edited image in the pixel size determined by the size input.

 This editor is a work in progress, if you have any feedback i would love to hear it <3